Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 I then copy the first list that was labeled `Generic SQL Injection Payloads`, removed the comments and save it to a file called `payloads-1.txt` in my working directory

-I then use the network debugger inside developer tools to remake the request (I'm using Firefox here, so its easy to edit and resend requests, for those using Chrome-based browsers you can use API Testing chrome extensions like `JaSON` or `Talend API Tester`)
+I then use the network debugger inside developer tools to remake the request (I'm using Firefox here, so it's easy to edit and resend requests, for those using Chrome-based browsers you can use API Testing chrome extensions like `JaSON` or `Talend API Tester`)

-Open Developer tools by pressing `Ctrl + Shift + I` and navigate to the `Network tab` and enable network log persitance (Persist Logs in Firefox and Preserve Log in Chrome)
+Open Developer tools by pressing `Ctrl + Shift + I` and navigate to the `Network tab` and enable network log persistence (Persist Logs in Firefox and Preserve Log in Chrome)

 <!-- ![Level 7 Devtools](./assets/img/level7-devtools.jpg) -->
 <img class="curved-edge" id="devtools" src="./assets/img/level7-devtools.jpg" alt="Level 7 Devtools">

 We then make a request to the server.
-I made a request with a username of `test` and I left the password field empty, when I clicked on the Login button some requests got logged
+I made a request with a username of `test` and I left the password field empty, when I clicked on the Login button some requests got logged.

 <!-- ![Logged Requests](./assets/img/logged-requests.jpg) -->
 <div class="img-snippet">
 	<img class="curved-edge" src="./assets/img/logged-requests.jpg" alt="Logged Requests">
 </div>

-The one we are interested in is, the first request which has a status code `200 OK`, it's also a `POST` request, which is most of the time used to send data to the server, the request headers and request payloads are as follows
+The one we are interested in is, the first request which has a status code `200 OK`.
+It's also a `POST` request, which is most of the time used to send data to the server, the request headers and request payloads are as follows:

 <!-- ![Level 7 Headers](./assets/img/level7-headers.jpg) -->
 <!-- ![Level 7 Request Payload](./assets/img/level7-request_payload.jpg) -->